Friday, May 26, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The Archer BE800 didn’t do as well as the Deco BE85 when hosting a portable SSD.
 Tested with a WD My Passport SSD via Multi-Gig wired connections, it sustained between 125MB/s and 150MB/s for writing and reading.

-But it wasn’t exactly slow, either, compared with others.
-At these rates, the router can get the job done if you want to do light network data sharing or Time Machine backup.
+But it wasn't exactly slow, either, compared with others.
+At these rates, the router can do light network data sharing or Time Machine backup.

 However, considering its many Multi-Gig ports, getting a real NAS server with a 10GbE port is better if you’re serious about network storage.